Flood Fill Tool

-The Flood Fill Tool works by replacing the color of pixels on the current layer with the Fill color set on the Color panel.
+The Flood Fill Tool works by replacing the colour of pixels on the current layer with the Fill colour set on the Colour panel.
 The pixels affected are determined by the following:

-- The color of the pixel under the tool when you click on your page.
+- The colour of the pixel under the tool when you click on your page.

 - Whether the pixels are within the same selection area.

 - The pixels are directly connected to the clicked pixel or any others that are affected.